-Average number of employees 2023 2023 2022 2022
+Average number of employees 2023 2022

 Total Men Women Total Men Women

 Denmark 546 277 269

 Finland 533 249 284 530 242 288

 Total 533 249 284 1,076 519 557

-Only external income and expenses are included in profit for the year from both continuing and discontinued operations.
+&lt;sup>1 Only external income and expenses are included in profit for the year from both continuing and discontinued operations.
 The discontinued operations have material internal transactions with the continuing operations, which are thus eliminated in the accounting.
 For example, all funding and liquidity management has been centralised at the Group Treasury unit in Sweden.
 Thus, loans to the public in Finland are funded through internal funding from Group Treasury.
 Interest expenses deriving from internal funding are eliminated in the accounting, and are therefore not included in the net interest income figure above.
-From 1 January 2023, the Bank applies a new method for eliminating internal transactions attributable to the net interest income between the discontinued operations.
+From 1 January 2023, the Bank applies a new method for eliminating internal transactions attributable to the net interest income between the discontinued operations in Finland and Group Treasury, and thus presents internal interest income and internal interest expenses in continuing and discontinued operations.
 Comparative figures have not been restated.